MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 8. Click **Edit**.
 If **Edit** menu item is not visible click **...** and then select **Edit**.

-9. You have now setup Power BI service to use for your labs.
-Continue to [Task
+You have now setup Power BI service to use for your labs.
-    \#3](#task-3-create-chart-and-time-visualizations), but use the online Power
-    BI service at <https://app.powerbi.com> instead of Power BI Desktop throughout the lab.

 ## Task \#2: Create Chart and Time Visualizations

-1. Press the pie chart icon in the **Visualizations** panel to insert a chart.
+1. Press the **Pie chart** icon in the **Visualizations** panel to insert a chart.

 2. Drag the **Building** field and drop it into **Legend** box.